| County: |

 does form the border with New Jersey which a purist might argue

-this location.
-From there it flows into Raquette Pond, which
+of this location.
+From there it flows into Raquette Pond,

 eventually makes its way into the St. Lawrence river in Massena,